kshabunov/ecclab/README.md

 This is a new repo for the set of source files that I have been developing and used for error correcting code research with [Dr. Ilya Dumer](https://www.itsoc.org/profiles/ilyadumer) since 1998.
+The main area of the research was efficient decoding for Reed-Muller (RM) codes and their modifications.

-Initially they were mostly "research" and "proof of concept" quality for private use.
+Originally these were research programs for private use.
 Lately, we decided to revamp them, mostly for better readability, and put here for reference and future development.
 Currently, this is work in progress.